 Tampa Bay Lightning

 The Lightning have the opposite problem that the Ducks do, they have a surplus of forwards and a need for defense.
 Last season, Sportsnet reported that there were rumors that the Ducks and Lightning were in trade talks involving Drouin and Vatanen, so there’s a connection there.
 The Lightning have to protect Filppula, Stamkos, and Callahan and then have only four spots for Kucherov, Palat, Drouin, Johnson, Killorn, Namestikov, and Boyle.
-Tampa Bay is ridiculously deep on offense but they have a prevailing issue on the blue line as arguably the only two top four defenseman they have are Stralman and Hedman.
+Tampa Bay is ridiculously deep on offense but they have a prevailing issue on the blue line as arguably the only two top-four defensemen they have are Stralman and Hedman.
 A trade here makes a lot of sense for both sides as the Ducks can take a forward and go with the 7-3-1 route and not lose any of Rakell, Cogliano, or Silfverberg.
 A trade scenario off the top of my head could look like Fowler for Palat.
 This gives the Lightning a defenseman to anchor the second pairing and gives Anaheim a left winger to play with Getzlaf and Perry.

 New York Rangers

-The Rangers are in a similar predicament to the Lightning for this upcoming Expansion Draft, as they also have too many key forwards to protect with Nash, Stepan, Kreider, Zucarello, Miller, Hayes, Zibanejad, and Fast to protect along with maybe candidates in Pirri and Grabner.
-The one wrinkle in this of course is New York’s defense corps, mainly Girardi and Staal - who both have full no move clauses.
+The Rangers are in a similar predicament to the Lightning for this upcoming Expansion Draft, as they also have too many key forwards to protect with Nash, Stepan, Kreider, Zuccarello, Miller, Hayes, Zibanejad, and Fast to protect along with maybe candidates in Pirri and Grabner.
+The one wrinkle in this, of course, is New York’s defense corps, mainly Girardi and Staal - who both have full no move clauses.
 The only way a trade with Anaheim makes sense is if the Rangers can offload one of those two as the only other defenseman that the Rangers would protect is McDonagh.
 As far as what a trade would like, you would have to look at New York’s left shooters which to me would either be Kevin Hayes or J.T.
 Miller.
 These players could both be considered expendable as recent additions Vesey and Buchnevich both shoot left and can replace either of Miller or Hayes in the lineup.
-What Anaheim would send back in a trade would be one of their defenseman, most likely a right shooter to play top pairing with McDonagh, such as Vatanen.
+What Anaheim would send back in a trade would be one of their defensemen, most likely a right shooter to play top pairing with McDonagh, such as Vatanen.

 Detroit Red Wings